EzeOnoky/Project-Base-Learning-13/README.md

 So for now, Jenkins jobs and webhook will no longer be needed in this project.

-Before you continue you download of from the Ansible galaxy server, confirm you are on the new `roles-feature` branch, by running `git status`
+Before we continue the download of from the Ansible galaxy server, confirm you are on the new `roles-feature` branch, by running `git status`

 cd into roles directory,
 Create the Mysql role(recall in project 12, `ansible-galaxy init webserver` was used to create a role - webserver ...with the init command)
 Rename the folder(geerlingguy.mysql) to mysql

 ```
+git status
 cd roles
+ls
-ansible-galaxy init geerlingguy.mysql
+ansible-galaxy install geerlingguy.mysql
 mv geerlinguy.mysql/ mysql
+ls
 ```

 # 13_3 success execution of above

 Read **README.md** file and edit roles configuration to use correct credentials for MySQL required for the tooling website, Edit the **defaults/main.yml** in the **mysql** role

-# 13_4 refer to Solo pictures
+# 13_4 refer to kebe/solo pictures

 Create a **db.yml** file in the **static assignment** that will point to the **mysql** role

 # 13_5 refer to Solo pictures

+Now it is time to upload the changes into your GitHub

 ```
 git status